Taludas/NoblesseOblige/README.md

 - **Build Menu**: Due to the introduction of an additional tab in the build menu for Landowners, a submod is used that reduces the size of the visible buttons to make room for more without overlapping on the left and right.
 Unfortunately, there is a problem with this: The hitbox for the clickable buttons is too big for the reduced buttons.
 This can lead to some mis-clicks until you get used to it.
 - **Administration**: The radius increase interface has some features that are not required to work correctly.
 You only need the slider at the bottom to allocate landowner workforce to increase the radius.
 The modules (regular tier 1 landowner mansions), power requirement, cycle time, and the "broken" recipe book button are completely irrelevant.
 When you click on the Recipe Book button, a blank and transparent recipe book interface opens.
 You cannot adjust anything in it.
 - **Traditional Patronage**: The quests that activate/deactivate the relevant buffs for the Traditional Patronage feature are sometimes a little slow to react to the preconditions.
 You may find that you have two buffs active at the same time, or none at all for a short period of time.
 It is best to keep a steady supply of goods for your landowners, especially for the level 3 mansions, as they move in and out more quickly and therefore a lot of buff (de-)activation can happen around the step up/down borders.
-- **Influence from Happiness Needs**: The activation of the buffs that generate influence from the Happiness Needs through hidden quests will reset certain Needs fulfilment bars the first time they are activated.
-The needs will fill up again, but it is possible that some landowners will temporarily move out.
-The timer for removing buffs is deliberately set to 3 minutes to allow the need bars to refill.
-However, given my limited testing, at some point there may be some random "buff ping pong" where the buffs keep going on and off.
-In addition, for "shared" needs such as School, the buffs only become active if ALL residents are supplied with at least 95% of the need, so it is not limited to the satisfaction of the landowners in the case of non-exclusive goods!
+- **Influence from Happiness Needs**: For "shared" needs such as School, the buffs only become active if ALL residents are supplied with at least 95% of the need, so it is not limited to the satisfaction of the landowners in the case of non-exclusive goods!
 - **Pontifical Mass Event in the Imperial Cathedral**: Upon completion of the event, the UI only shows the buff that will be granted after its completion as a reward.
 In fact you still get the promissed 3 Items from the respective loottables.
 The are just not shown in the UI and will be available in your Kontor as usual.
 Another issue with the Pontifical Mass is that the after-event festival blocks all other monument events (i.e. World's Fair exhibitions) from being started, not only the one in the cathedral.
 - **Build permits for Manors**: Make sure you downgrade your level 2 and 3 landowner manors before you destroy them.
 Otherwise the build permit to build a new level 1 manor will be lost and cannot be claimed again!